-- GF 5408 Business Consulting Tools

-- GF 5274 Global Supply Chain Leadership

-- GF 5524 Analysis for Strategic Marketing

-- GST 5430 Technology Policy and Entrepreneurship

-- GF 5250 Multinational Corporate Finance (FORAD)

-- GF 5712 Business Intelligence and Competitive Assessment

-- GF 5422 Global Business Plan Development
+- GF 5408 Organizational Consulting: Basics & Practicum - GF 5274 Global Supply Chain Leadership - GF 5524 Analysis for Strategic Marketing - GST 5430 Technology Policy and Entrepreneurship - GF 5250 Multinational Corporate Finance (FORAD) - GF 5712 Business Intelligence and Competitive Assessment - GF 5422 Global Business Plan Development

-If a student completes a TIE II elective that is approved for their declared focus area the three credit hours will be counted toward the focus area requirement and the TIE II requirement will be satisfied.
+If a student completes a TIE II elective that is approved for their declared concentration the three credit hours will be counted toward the concentration requirement and the TIE II requirement will be satisfied.
 The student must enroll in three credit hours of elective to meet the required number of credit hours for their program (FS0707).
-A student may not apply a TIE II course toward a Concentration (FS0707).
+A student may not apply a TIE II course toward a concentration (FS0707).